-As stated for Scenario 2, the fuel consumption of an SGT5 8000H gas turbine with an electricity generation capacity of 1 150 MW is 40 kg/s.
-For a 35-year operating lifetime, total fuel consumption (expressed in scf) for a set of turbines with four times this generating capacity (i.e. in the order of 4 000 MW) would be approximately 8 829 bscf.
+As stated for the Small Gas scenario, the fuel consumption of an SGT5 8000H gas turbine with an electricity generation capacity of 1 150 MW is 40 kg/s.
+For a 35-year operating lifetime, total fuel consumption (expressed in scf) for a set of turbines with four times this generating capacity (i.e. in the order of 4 000 MW) would be approx. 8 829 bscf.
 Assuming an EUR/well of 4.0 bscf (see earlier footnote), the minimum number of wells required to provide for this consumption would be 2 200.
-This is the number of production wells assumed for Scenario 3 relating to the CCGT facilities.
+This is the number of production wells assumed for the Big Gas scenario relating to the CCGT facilities.